 Young people are still developing, emotionally, socially, and psychologically.
 Research consistently shows that with the appropriate intervention they are more amendable to change.
 Our juvenile justice system was created in recognition of these differences.
 Yet, this developmentally appropriate, research-based understanding of youth within the juvenile justice system is missing from current sex offender laws in Massachusetts.
 This means that adolescents may be required to register as a sex offender like their adult counterparts, and may also be subject to public notification requirements.
 Massachusetts is one of the few states that does not make a clear distinction between adolescents and children and their adult counterpart.

-The State of Massachusetts laws
+Current Law in Massachusetts

-Beginning in the mid-1990s there was a rise in media coverage of horrific and sexual abuse cases, and many state and a few key national laws were created to address the issue of sexual offenders living in the community., These laws generally have two components: registration and public notification.
+Beginning in the mid-1990s there was a rise in media coverage of horrific sexual abuse cases, and many state and a few key national laws were created to address the issue of sexual offenders living in the community., These laws generally have two components: registration and public notification.
 In Massachusetts, registration requires adults and youth convicted of certain sexual offenses, to register their home, work, and school address, and confirm other personal information on a regular basis with the Sexual Offender Registry Board (SORB).
 Notification levels are determined by SORB, and notification laws require that the public be notified of sexual offenders, including youth living in the community, through means such as public websites, police bulletins, and/or community flyers.